GoogleChrome/web.dev/src/site/content/en/blog/digging-into-the-privacy-sandbox/index.md

 Both report types can be used simultaneously: they're complementary.

-Learn more about the status of these features and how to try this API [here](https://developer.chrome.com/docs/privacy-sandbox/attribution-reporting-introduction/#status).
+[Introduction to Attribution Reporting](https://developer.chrome.com/docs/privacy-sandbox/attribution-reporting-introduction/#status) explains more about the status of these features and how to try this API.

 ### Select ads